 In ARM state, except for the instructions that are common to both VFP and NEON, you cannot use a condition code to control the execution of NEON instructions.

-In Thumb state on a 32-bit Thumb processor, you can use an IT instruction to set condition codes on up to four following NEON or VFP instructions.
+In Thumb state, you can use an IT instruction to set condition codes on up to four following NEON or VFP instructions.

 • Condition code meanings on page 6-8.

 9.9 Floating-point exceptions